 (Funding) We are proud to be part of the Una Europa project "SMART - Smart bionano Materials and Robotic Technologies", for which seed funding was approved today.
 Within this consortium, several groups across Europe aim to promote our capabilities to generate functional nanomaterials (nanomachines) and to accurately quantify the action of these nanomachines.

 Today, we will have our kick-off meeting of the GRK 2662, at which Stephan will present his work on the "Biophysical characterization of PF4-polyanion interactions"..This is an onsite event and we are happy that many of our Canadian partners were able to join in person.

-Stephan will present today at the biannual meeting on tethered membranes (TETHMEM), which takes place as 752.
+(Presentation) Stephan presents today at the biannual meeting on tethered membranes (TETHMEM), which takes place as 752.
 WE-Heraeus-Seminar at the DPG center in Bad Honnef (Germany).
 He will show Katharinas', Matthias' and Helens work on "Probing Catalytic Activity and Multivalent Interactions Using Optical Microscopy".

 Congratulations to Johann, who finished today his internship by giving a very interesting presentation about the transport of the (positively charged) proteins lysozyme into and within (negatively charged) hydrogels.

 (Presentation) Exciting news: Katharina,Yannic and I will present at the EBSA 2021 meeting (Vienna, Austria) and an associated satellite meeting on protonation dynamics.
 This is our first oniste conference attendance since Spring 2020 and we are looking forward to meet our colleagues and friends in person.

 (Presentation) Stephan will give a workshop at the Annual Emmy-Noether Meeting 2021, at which we will discuss our experience in setting up junior research groups.